jpecquais/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 How to manually uninstall audio plugins:
 - https://www.flux.audio/knowledge-base/how-to-manually-uninstall-audio-plugins

 ## Thanks!

 The Immersive Audio World is full of new possibilities and we hope that this guide helped you understand lots of what spatial audio has to offer and how to utilize it with Ableton Live!

-Let us know if there's anything missing from this guide (and the devices provided), ideas on how to better it, or simply what are you thoughts!
+Let us know if there's anything missing from this guide (and the devices provided), ideas on how to improve it, or simply what are you thoughts!

 You can contact me directly here:
 - Instagram: https://instagram.com/arsene_music